• Skip Navigation ↓

 The SafetyNet

 The purpose of the SafetyNet is to ensure that Californians with developmental disabilities are safe and healthy.
 With this in mind, we develop new SafetyNet articles, presentations and tools based directly on trends among Californian individuals with developmental disabilities.
-We hope that both consumers (individuals with developmental disabilities) and supporters (direct support professionals, family members and other support providers) will find the information on this site relevant, practical and engaging.
+We hope that individuals with developmental disabilities and supporters (direct support professionals, family members and other support providers) will find the information on this site relevant, practical and engaging.

 Questions or Concerns